shikshalokam/ml-core-service/.github/pull_request_template.md

 - [ ]  Use only let and const.
 Do not use var.
 - [ ]  Make common functions for repetitive code blocks.
 - [ ]  Avoid uploading sensitive information such as secret tokens or passwords in pull requests to ensure data security.
+- [ ]  Maintain consistent indentation and spacing throughout the code.